NVIDIA/cuEquivariance/docs/tutorials/irreps.rst

 What Is a Group Representation?
 -------------------------------

+*The action of a group on a vector space.*

 A **group representation** is a way to map or "represent" each element of this abstract group to a concrete object, typically matrices or linear transformations acting on vector spaces.
 Essentially, it expresses abstract group operations in terms of matrix multiplication.